Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

 4. Automatic execution on commit.
    - By default, pipeline execution is triggered manually.
-   - You can enable triggering on commit as shown below.
+   - You can enable it to trigger on commit as shown below.

    <pre>
    trigger: